richgel999/sserangecoding/README.md

 ## Notes

 - The decoder is "safe" against accidental or purposely corruption, i.e. it shouldn't ever read past the end of the input buffer or crash on invalid/corrupt inputs.
 I am still testing this, however.
 - The encoder is not optimized yet: just the vectorized decoder, which is my primary concern.
+I'm currently doubtful that interleaved Range Coding will ever be as fast as rANS, because of the post-encode swizzle step needed to interleave the byte streams from the individual encoders.

 ## Compiling